 Osteopathy focuses on the diagnosis, management, treatment and prevention of musculoskeletal and other related disorders without the use of drugs or surgery.
 Commonly treated conditions include back and neck pain, postural problems, sporting injuries, muscle and joint deterioration, restricted mobility and occupational ill-health.

-Continuing fitness to practise is the process by which osteopaths will have to demonstrate to us that they are up to date and fit to practise, and meet the relevant professional standards.
-We are in the process of developing our revalidation scheme, which we plan to introduce in 2014.
-All healthcare regulators are required by the Government to develop a scheme for revalidating their registrants.
-For further information see our Continuing fitness to practise page.
+Continuing professional development is the process by which osteopaths have to demonstrate to us that they are up to date and fit to practise, and meet the relevant professional standards.
+We introduced a new continuing professional development (CPD) scheme, an enhancement of our previous CPD scheme, in October 2018.
+All healthcare regulators are required by the Government to have a scheme for revalidating their registrants.
+For further information see our Standards for Continuing Professional Development page.

 Osteopathy is a primary care profession, focusing on the diagnosis, treatment, prevention and rehabilitation of musculoskeletal disorders, and the effects of these conditions on patients' general health.
 Using many of the diagnostic procedures applied in conventional medical assessment, osteopaths seek to restore the optimal functioning of the body, where possible without the use of drugs or surgery.
 Osteopathy is based on the principle that the body has the ability to heal, and osteopathic care focuses on strengthening the musculoskeletal systems to treat existing conditions and to prevent illness.
 Osteopaths' patient-centred approach to health and well-being means they consider symptoms in the context of the patient's full medical history, as well as their lifestyle and personal circumstances.
 This holistic approach ensures that all treatment is tailored to the individual patient.